SAP-samples/teched2025-CA162/exercises/ex1/README.md

 We create a new user with the User Name **SAC_XY_USER**, where *XY* is your seat number.

 We let the system suggest a secure password.

+> [!IMPORTANT]
-Important: we **save the password**, because we’ll need it again later.
+> We **save the password**, because we’ll need it again later.
 For example, copy the password into a text file.

 ![Alt text](images/save_user_pwd_comm_system.png)